Available for the following Plan types:

 A funnel is simply a series of actions you want an end-user to take or a series of locations (URLs) in your digital property you want end-users to visit.

-Below is an example of a basic checkout funnel visualization built in FullStory:
+Below is an example of a basic checkout funnel visualization built in Fullstory:

 To “build” a funnel means to define the necessary steps involved in reaching the desired goal.
+To do this, simply ask yourself: What do I want people in my product (or on my site) to accomplish?

-When building out a funnel for the first time it can be helpful and clarifying to work backwards and to limit the funnel to key events only.
-Excluding any optional steps that may occur along the way can help with clarity.
+Funnels should be specific to your business and reflect meaningful moments between your end users and your business.
+When building out a funnel for the first time, it is helpful to work backward and limit the funnel to key events only.
 So, let’s begin at the end!

 Beginning with the End